Grammatical gender: Gender can vary across related languages

 Nouns which have the same meanings in different languages need not have the same gender.
-This is particularly so in the case of things with no natural gender, such as sexless objects.
+This is particularly so in the case of things with no natural gender, such as gender-less objects.
 For example, there is, by all appearances, nothing about a table that should cause it to be associated with any particular gender, and different languages' words for "table" are found to have various genders: feminine, as with the French table; masculine, as with German Tisch; or neuter, as with Norwegian bord.
 (Even within a given language, nouns that denote the same concept may differ in gender—for example, of three German words for "car", Wagen is masculine whereas Auto is neuter, and Karre is feminine.)

 Cognate nouns in closely related languages are likely to have the same gender, because they tend to inherit the gender of the original word in the parent language.
 For instance, in the Romance languages, the words for "sun" are masculine, being derived from the Latin masculine noun sol, whereas the words for "moon" are feminine, being derived from the Latin feminine luna.
 (This contrasts with the genders found in German, where Sonne "sun" is feminine, and Mond "moon" is masculine, as well as in other Germanic languages.)
 However, there are exceptions to this principle.
 For instance, latte ("milk") is masculine in Italian (as are French lait and Portuguese leite), whereas Spanish leche is feminine and Romanian lapte is neuter.
 Likewise, the word for "boat" is neuter in German (das Boot), but common gender in Swedish (en båt).

 Some more examples of the above phenomena are given below.
 (These come mostly from the Slavic languages, where gender largely correlates with the noun ending.)